-Hosting a BBQ and need to keep it on a budget?
-These 20 savvy tips will help you to save money whilst still allowing you to throw a great party for your friends and family.
+How do you BBQ on a budget?
+If you're planning on hosting a summer BBQ and need to keep it on a budget, These 20 savvy tips will help you to save money whilst still allowing you to throw a great party for your friends and family.

 Costs can quickly add up when you're cooking for a large group, which is why it's important to save money where possible.
 Here are 20 sizzling tips for how to throw a budget friendly BBQ bash...

 Hotdogs are by far the cheapest item on the BBQ food list so make sure you stock up with plenty of them to fill people up which enables you to buy less of the more expensive items - Kids love hotdogs so let your guests fill up on the cheaper ones before you get out the more expensive meats.
 Chicken on the bone is much cheaper than boneless chicken breasts and is great cooked on the barbecue with a homemade rub.

 Ask your guests to let you know if they're definitely coming and make a note of the number of people coming to the barbecue, then work out how much per head you want to spend - to avoid overspending.
 Once you have made your budget - stick to it!!!